-All our kilts are made in Scotland from 100% wool.
+All our kilts are made in Scotland in either medium weight (130z) or Heavyweight (16oz) 100% wool tartan.
 We have access to a huge number of tartans as our tartan comes from five different weavers.
 The main four weave the tartan in Scotland and the fifth in Yorkshire.

 Your Choice of Tartan

 If the tartan of your choice is not a tartan which the weavers normally produce, then we can get it woven to order.